-He told delegates the ESFA would provide further clarification shortly, within a few days.
-So my advice (at 18:54 on 28 March 2018) would be to ignore the latest guidance that includes reference to a 30 hour minimum calculation and wait for another ESFA clarification.
-Nick Linford, Editor news@feweek.co.uk > ...
+He told delegates the ESFA would provide further clarification shortly, within a So my advice (at 18:54 on 28 March 2018) would be to ignore the latest guidance that includes reference to a 30 hour minimum calculation and wait for another ESFA clarification.
+Nick Linford, Editor news@feweek.co.uk Readers' reply

-WEBSITE

-Readers' reply

 Degree apprenticeships must be funded through the levy

 Those offering level 6 and 7 are not abusing the system, because individuals are getting good-quality qualifications, but they appear to be taking advantage of it.
 The quality of the lower levels 2 and 3 need to be regulated to ensure they are a worthwhile alternative to school.
-Tracy The truth behind plans to cull 300 staff at England's largest college group
+Tracy The truth behind plans to cull 300 staff at England's largest college

-Peter Ford

-something the poor staff, who now find themselves out of a job either now or last summer, had seen unfolding for the past year.
+Yet another example of the problem of inspection.
+If you read Ofsted's 2016 report, then the subsequent one, it's hard to believe there was no evidence in 2016 of the problems that were likely to be highlighted in the 2018 report less than two years Peter Ford This makes me sad and angry in equal measure.
+Should not have been allowed to happen and something the poor staff, who now find themselves out of a job either now or last summer, had seen unfolding for the past year.
 Why could NCG not see it and why did it not intervene before it got to this?
 People in senior leadership posts allowed to make dreadful decisions one after the next, each putting another nail in the coffins.

-been allowed to happen and

-Jayne Shannon

-The numbers expose the truth - level 6 and 7 is mostly 'dead weight' and unaffordable
+Jayne Shannon The numbers expose the truth - level 6 and 7 is mostly 'dead weight' and unaffordable

 I couldn't agree more.

 Apprenticeship funding should be spent where it's most needed - levels 2, 3 and 4 for young people in the early years of their careers.

 David Harbourne

 Stop levy funding for all level 6 and 7 apprenticeships, demand training providers

 I have some sympathy where

 funding is poorly targeted, but I think the issue is occupation and not level.
 Levels are much less important than occupations and larger employers that benefit versus demand from young people and SMEs.

 Chris Cherry

 AAC 2019

 Completely agree with Mark Dawe's sentiment that it is the on-the-job training that makes apprenticeships what they are.
 BUT, to be more robust, as per Richard review, work-based learning needs to be underpinned by focused knowledge development AND academic rigour.
 Derrin Kent

-Great speech from @David Gallagher from the NCFE at #FEWeekAAC19.
-Good to hear his views on the importance of collaboration to ensure the best outcome for apprentices.
+Great speech from @David

+Gallagher from the NCFE at

+#FEWeekAAC19.
+Good to hear

+his views on the importance of

+collaboration to ensure the best

+outcome for apprentices.

 Zac Aldridge

 REPLY OF THE WEEK

-FACEBOOK

-TWITTER

 Degree apprenticeships must be funded through the levy